 Can Betta Fish Live Together?

-What Happens if You Put a male and female betta fish live together?
+What Happens if You Put a Male and Female Betta Live Together?

 Combining a male and female betta fish in the same tank can result in a range of behaviors, both positive and negative.
 Here’s what can potentially happen: